yehia67/documentation/getting-started/0.1/references/iota-networks.md

 All permissionless networks consist of nodes, clients, and the Coordinator.

 :::info:
-If you want to create and test an application on a permissioned (private) network, you can do so by running an instance of the open-source Coordinator code called [Compass](root://compass/0.1/introduction/overview.md).
+If you want to create and test an application on a private network, you can do so by running an instance of the open-source Coordinator code called [Compass](root://compass/0.1/introduction/overview.md).
 :::

 ## Mainnet